Leon Kamin: Career

-Burt affair
+Burt Affair

 In March 1972 an invitation from the Princeton Psychology Department (which Kamin chaired at the time) to Richard Herrnstein (who had a few months earlier published a contentious article about race, gender, class, and intelligence) sparked controversy and threats of protest.
 Herrnstein canceled his visit, saying that "It would be enough for me not to come if they had placards on the wall."
 Kamin defended the invitation to Herrnstein, opposed the protests, and organized a meeting to discuss the controversy.
 The resulting debates spurred Kamin to start investigating the work on heritability of intelligence of Cyril Burt, work that Herrnstein was citing to support his views.
 Kamin concluded with the assertion that Burt had falsified his data.
 In 1974 he published his findings about Burt in the book The Science and Politics of IQ.

+About 15 years after Kamin’s book was published, books by Robert F. Joynson and by Ronald Fletcher appeared that rejected Kamin’s charge of scientific fraud by Burt and proposed alternative explanations for the anomalies and discrepancies in Burt’s reported data.

 Blocking effect controversy

 He himself was also subject to some controversy.
 Maes and colleagues reported fifteen experiments that attempted to replicate the blocking effect.
 None of them succeeded despite using procedures well-established in previous literature.
 They argue that publication bias may have produced a false confidence in the robustness of the effect.
 However, Soto (2018) has questioned this conclusion arguing that they come as a consequence of the type of stimuli used in these studies, and shows how contemporary models of associative learning can predict these results on the basis of this observation.